MostafaH04/robot-dog/README.md

 ![image](https://github.com/user-attachments/assets/9e5253ad-311c-4a26-8528-d4dc2fbd1065)

 The model was expanded to involve the full robot body and was used to visualize simple gait sequences genearted using time sinusoidal functions mapped to the x and z positions of the ends of each leg.
 This led us to getting a video of the dog taking its first steps 🎉!
-Clumsy... but we all start somewhere 😅.

 ![ezgif-7-b41cf989ee](https://github.com/user-attachments/assets/2a597be4-6f1a-4240-a477-af5c312f57ea)
+</br>Clumsy... but we all start somewhere 😅.

 #### Gazebo + ROS2
 To simplify development and ensure modularity between simulation + testing and physical robot we wanted to use the ROS framework for development, specifically ROS2 (Humble).
 We found that commonly the general